Notre-Dame fire: Reconstruction

 On the night of the fire, Macron said that the cathedral would be rebuilt, and launched an international fundraising campaign.
 France's cathedrals have been owned by the state since 1905, and are not privately insured.

 The heritage conservation organisation Fondation du Patrimoine estimated the damage in the hundreds of millions of euros.
-Although art in the building and multiple construction companies were insured, according to President Robert Leblanc, losses from the fire are not expected to substantially impact the private insurance industry.
+Although art in the building and multiple construction companies were insured, according to President Robert Leblanc, losses from the fire are not expected to substantially affect the insurance industry.
 European art insurers stated the cost would be similar to ongoing renovations of the Palace of Westminster in London, which was estimated to be around €7 billion.
 This cost does not include damage to any of the artwork or artefacts within the cathedral; art insurers said any pieces on loan from other museums would have been insured, but the works owned by the cathedral would not have been insurable.

-While Macron hoped the cathedral could be restored in time for the 2024 Summer Olympics in Paris, architects expect the work could take from 20 to 40 years, as any new structure would need to balance restoring the look of the original building, using wood and stone sourced from the same regions used in the original construction, with the structural reinforcement required for preventing a similar disaster in the future.
+While Macron hoped the cathedral could be restored in time for the 2024 Summer Olympics in Paris, experts expect the work could take from 10 to 40 years.
+The repairs must balance the desires to restore the look of the original building, to use wood and stone from the regions used in the original construction, and to use a structure that will not collapse again.

 There is discussion of whether to reconstruct the cathedral in modified form.
-Rebuilding the roof with titanium sheets and steel trusses has been suggested; other options include rebuilding in the original lead and wood, rebuilding with modern materials not visible from the outside (like the reinforced concrete trusses at Reims Cathedral), or a combination of restored old elements and newly designed ones.
+Rebuilding the roof with titanium sheets and steel trusses has been suggested; other options include rebuilding in the original lead and wood, rebuilding with modern materials not visible from the outside (like the reinforced concrete trusses at Reims Cathedral), or using a combination of restored old elements and newly designed ones.